HILTON, LONDON, BANKSIDE

 If you have received press reviews or awards, for example, that give independent feedback about your product or initiative, please provide links or quotations.
 Do not send in any hardcopy promotional material as we are unable to distribute it to the judges.

-Dr Tony Gandy and Alison Thomas Steer, two of our judges for the 2016 Awards, discuss how to enter and what it means to win a Financial Innovation Awards trophy in Episode 9 (15 July 2016) of The London Institute of Banking & Finance podcast.
+Dr Tony Gandy and Alison Thomas Steer, two of our judges for the 2016 Awards, discuss how to enter and what it means to win a Financial Innovation Awards trophy in Episode 9 (15 July 2016).